normanrink/cfdlang/README.md

 the scanner generator [flex](https://github.com/westes/flex) and the parser generator [bison](https://www.gnu.org/software/bison/).

-After successfully running `make`, the build directory is populated with the following directories:
+After successfully running `make`, the build directory is populated with the following subdirectories:
 * `bin` contains the stand-alone CFDlang `compiler` and a number of executable end-to-end tests.
-  (In addition, the executables `lex`, `parse`, and `check` have been generated for running subphases of the CFDlang compiler frontend.)
+  (In addition, the executables `lex`, `parse`, and `check` will have been generated for running individual subphases of the CFDlang compiler frontend.)

 * `lib` contains the CFDlang runtime library (`libCFDlang.so` on a Linux system).
-  `lib' also contains the Fortran source file `Tensor_Wrappers.f` which defines subroutine interfaces that are bound to corresponding C functions in the CFDlang runtime library.
+  `lib` also contains the Fortran source file `Tensor_Wrappers.f` which defines subroutine interfaces that are bound to corresponding C functions in the CFDlang runtime library.

-The stand-alone compiler can than be run, for example, on one of the test inputs from the `<cfdlang>/tests` folder:
+The stand-alone compiler can then be run, for example, on one of the test inputs from the `<cfdlang>/tests` folder:
   ```
   <build>/bin/compiler <cfdlang>/tests/valid.in
   ```